brakf/aws-cloudwatch-logs-scan-directory/README.md

 # tecRacer CloudWatch Logs Scan Directory

+## Background

+AWS CloudWatch Agent doesn't allow specifying directories for Log Extraction.
+A seperate configuration is needed per file.

 ## Description

 This tool automatically scans specified directories and creates CloudWatch log streams for each file matching defined patterns.
-It is managed as a systemd service that ensures it’s running continuously, restarting on failure, and starting during system boots.
+It is managed as a systemd service that ensures it runs automatically whenever the CloudWatch Agent is started.

 ## Installation